miljodirektoratet/cafean/README.md

 The `src/` folder contains a config file, 3 function files, and 9 scripts.
 All script files can be run in interactive mode in Python.

-The purpose of each file is:
+The purpose of each file:

-- `./config.py`: This file contains various configurations options that are used in the scripts.
+- `./config.py`: Contains various configurations options that are used in the scripts.
 User needs to ensure to keep this up to date.

 <br>